knxd/knxd/README.md

   * use libfmt for sane and type-safe formatting of error and trace messages

-  * logging packets is now done with a filter

   * packet-level "logging" calls in various drivers have been removed

+    * logging packets is now done with the new "log" filter

+    * Logging of complete packets (inconsistently bit 1, 2, or 8 of the
+      tracing mask) has been removed

+    This also applies to global packet logging.

   * Complain loudly (and early) if knxd needs -E / client-addrs=X.Y.Z:N

-  * There is now a "log" filter.
-Logging of complete packets (inconsistently bit 1, 2, or 8 of the tracing mask) has been removed from individual drivers.

-    This also applies to global packet logging.

   * knxd can restart links when they fail, or start to come up.